Glen Muir, the home of Qhina Ngunis.

 By culling the extreme performers we will maintain our desired frame size, fertility, disease resistance, efficiency etc. that we chose the Nguni for in the first place.

-Our objective is to breed medium framed, well fleshed, highly fertile, highly efficient, and disease resistant cattle so as to supply replacements for our own herd and those of fellow Nguni breeders.
+Our objective is to breed medium framed, well fleshed, highly fertile, highly efficient, and disease resistant cattle, to supply replacements for our own herd and those of fellow Nguni breeders.